Ability of error correlations to improve the performance of variational quantum algorithms: Symmetries of the QAOA SK cost function landscape

 The class of Pauli channels contains all channels of the form

-with $\{P_a\}_a$ tensor products of the Pauli operators $\{\id,X,Y,Z\}$.
-Note that Pauli channels can be given the following interpretation: with probability $p_a$, the Pauli word $P_a$ acts on $\rho$.
+with $p_a$ a probability distribution, and $\{P_a\}_a$ tensor products of the Pauli operators $\{\id,X,Y,Z\}$, also referred to as Pauli words.
+Note that Pauli channels have a stochastic interpretation: with probability $p_a$, the Pauli word $P_a$ acts on $\rho$.
 We generalize this to circuits with multiple layers and insert Pauli words according to a correlated probability distribution.

-\begin{definition}[Spatio-temporally correlated Pauli channels] Let $U=U_g \ldots U_1$ be a noiseless quantum circuit consisting of the unitaries $\{U_i\}_i$.
-The spatio-temporally correlated Pauli error channels are of the form
+\begin{definition}[Spatiotemporally correlated Pauli channels] Let $U=U_g \ldots U_1$ be a noiseless quantum circuit consisting of the unitaries $\{U_i\}_i$.
+The spatiotemporally correlated Pauli channels are of the form

 with